-"If you are in a car accident, then your auto insurance covers losses, which are typically the costs to fix your car and any injuries you suffered," says Denis Kelly, president of IDCuffs.com.
-"Identity theft insurance doesn’t pay for the costs to fix your identity or the injuries you suffered as a result of being victimized; rather, it pays the equivalent of the cost to have your car towed and possibly the shipping costs of a new bumper.”
+“Identity theft insurance doesn’t pay for the costs to fix your identity or the injuries you suffered as a result of being victimized,” Kelly says.
+“Rather, it pays the equivalent of the cost to have your car towed and possibly the shipping costs of a new bumper.”

 Where can you get ID theft insurance?

-There are plenty of options for purchasing identity fraud policies.
-Produced and underwritten by insurance companies, they are sold through insurance agents, credit bureaus, identity theft protection companies, credit card issuers, banks and credit unions, Barnett says.
+You have plenty of options for purchasing an identity fraud policy.
+They’re sold through insurance agents, credit bureaus, identity theft protection companies, credit card issuers, banks and credit unions, Barnett says.

-In most cases, your homeowners or renters insurance will cover theft of cash up to $200 or credit cards up to $50, but some homeowners policies now include coverage for identity theft as well, Barry says.
-If identity theft insurance isn’t included with your homeowners policy, it can often be added for about $25 to $50 per year.
+In most cases, your home insurance or renters insurance will cover theft of cash up to $200 or credit cards up to $50, and often those policies now include coverage for identity theft as well, Barry says.
+If identity theft insurance isn’t included with your homeowners policy, it might be added for about $25 to $50 per year.

 How does it work?

 Identity theft insurance will reimburse a policyholder for expenses incurred to restore his or her identity, up to the limits stated in the policy.
 Coverage limits can range from $10,000 to $1 million, says Barnett, the ex-leader of the Identity Theft Protection Association.

 While such high limits may sound generous, it pays to scrutinize the coverage terms.
-“Informed consumers must look beyond the marketing claims of coverage of $10,000, $25,000 or even $1 million, and carefully read the fine print to understand the terms, conditions and exclusions," Barnett says.
+“Informed consumers must … carefully read the fine print to understand the terms, conditions and exclusions,” he says.